Who Is 'El Chapo?'

 On January 8, 2016, Mexican President Enrique Peña Nieto announced on Twitter that Mexican authorities had recaptured Guzmán after a shootout earlier that morning in the city of Los Mochis.

 "Mission Accomplished," the President wrote.
 "We have him."

 The drug lord's apprehension came one day before his interview with Penn was published on Rolling Stone's website.
 It was unclear whether his communication with the actor contributed to his capture, although Mexican authorities cited the monitoring of his electronic exchanges as helpful to the process.

 Guzmán was returned to the same prison from which he escaped the previous summer.
 He was later moved to a facility near the U.S border in Juarez, Mexico.
 In October 2016, Vicente Bermudez Zacarias, the judge presiding over Guzmán's case, was murdered near his home.

 In January 2017, the Mexican government extradited Guzmán to the United States to face drug trafficking and other charges.
 The following day Guzmán appeared in U.S. Federal Court in Brooklyn, New York, and pleaded not guilty to over a dozen charges.

-In May 2018, one of Guzmán’s lawyers, A. Eduardo Balarezo, asked Judge Brian M. Cogan to move the trial from Brooklyn to the federal courthouse in lower Manhattan, which is directly connected to the high-security facility where the defendant is being held.
-The judge said he would consider the request, as Guzmán’s appearances in the Brooklyn court required closure of the Brooklyn Bridge to secure his passage across the East River.
+In May 2018, one of Guzmán’s lawyers, A. Eduardo Balarezo, asked Judge Brian M. Cogan to move the trial from Brooklyn to the federal courthouse in lower Manhattan, which is directly connected to the high-security facility where the defendant was being held.
+The request was denied.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!